Paris - Ile De France

 Completed in 1839, the amphitheatre was originally used for lessons and prizes awarding.

-It is a little jewel renowned for its mural realized by the painter Paul Delaroche.
+It is a little jewel renowned for its mural realised by the painter Paul Delaroche.

 The single mural indeed depicts 75 life-size figures representing painters, engravers, sculptors and architects.